StephenQSstarThomas/StephenQSstarThomas.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I'm Shi Qiu (仇是), a junior student at the School of Physics, Peking University.
-My research interests include the alignment and application of Large Language Models (LLMs) and Vision-Language Models (LVLMs).
-I am currently an intern with [Prof. Huaxiu Yao](https://www.huaxiuyao.io)'s team at UNC, where I contribute to cutting-edge AI research.
+My research interests focus on reasoning models and agents, with a specific emphasis on assessing their interpretability and robust reasoning capabilities.
+I've also done research in Large Multimodal Models(LMMs), especially their evaluation and application for human society.
+I am currently an intern with [Prof. Dawn Song](https://dawnsong.io/)'s team at UCB, and with [Prof. Huaxiu Yao](https://www.huaxiuyao.io)'s team at UNC, where I contribute to cutting-edge AI research.
+Additionally, I am affiliated with the AI4Physics research group led by Professors Qing-Hong Cao, Hua Xing Zhu, and Ming-Xing Luo at the School of Physics, Peking University.

 ---